Supportive Measures for Complainants

 - For students who live on-campus (residence halls, Mines’ owned Fraternity and Sorority housing, and the Mines Park Apartments), Residence Life can offer space that is safe.

-- For students who live off-campus, the Office of Institutional Equity & Title IX can provide resources and guidance for each individual situation.
+- For students who live off-campus, the Office for Institutional Equity & Title IX can provide resources and guidance for each individual situation.

 - Mines Police are available to walk students to and from parking lots, classrooms, and other spaces on campus.